twopin/CAMP/README.md

 - STEP 3: Combine all data from DrugBank and PDB, then shuffle pairs to obtain negative samples.
 After that, generate sequence-based features and process the data (see STEP 0 & STEP 1 in "Predict novel pairs", you may name the data as "train_filename")

-- STEP 4: train CAMP by using the command `python -u train_camp.py train_filename` .
+- STEP 4: use the functions in ./Cluster.py to split clusters of peptides and proteins based on sequence similarity.